Professor Jacqueline Bowden

 GPO Box 2100, ADELAIDE, SA, 5001

 Professor Jacqueline Bowden is Director of the National Centre for Education and Training on Addiction (NCETA), Flinders University.
-She is a behavioural scientist who has worked at the interface of research and public health policy for more than twenty years (particularly in tobacco and alcohol control, and more recently other drugs).
+She is a behavioural scientist who has worked at the interface of research and public health policy for more than twenty years (commencing in tobacco control and in the past 15 years into alcohol and other drugs).
 Jacqueline has a background in both psychology (BA (Hons) and PhD) and public health (MPH).

 Jacqueline has held roles in academia, the non-government sector and within government.
 Prior to her role at NCETA, Jacqueline was Deputy Director of the Health Policy Centre at the South Australian Health and Medical Research Institute for 7 years, and Externally Funded Research Fellow at the University of Adelaide.
-She has been a key advisor to South Australian Government for 15 years, and she previously managed the implementation of all research and evaluation for all SA Government-funded tobacco control programs (and overarching strategies).
-She has been a consultant in research and evaluation design, and currently holds an NHMRC Early Career Fellowship to investigate ways to reduce parental supply of alcohol to children.
+She has been a key advisor to South Australian Government for over 15 years, and she previously managed the implementation of all research and evaluation for all SA Government-funded tobacco control programs (and overarching strategies).
+She has been a consultant in research and evaluation design, and has held an NHMRC Early Career Fellowship to investigate ways to reduce parental supply of alcohol to children.
 Jacqueline also currently leads a national evaluation of one of Australia’s largest public health campaigns, which aims to raise awareness of the risks of drinking alcohol during pregnancy and breastfeeding.
-Jacqueline has also received 8 awards and prizes for her research in the past 5 years, and is President of the SA Branch of the Public Health Association of Australia.
+Throughout her career, she has received over $17M in research funding in the alcohol, e-cigarette, tobacco and other drugs field.

 Qualifications